Moores Professor (United States, African American)

 546 Agnes Arnold Hall

-Dr. Horne holds the John J. and Rebecca Moores Chair of History and African American Studies.
+Dr. Horne holds the Moores Professorship of History and African American Studies.
 His research has addressed issues of race in a variety of relations involving labor, politics, civil rights, and war.
 Dr. Horne received his Ph.D. in history from Columbia University and his J.D. from the University of California, Berkeley.

 Black & Brown: Africans and the Mexican Revolution, 1910-1920 (New York University Press, 2005).